 Exploring a cave in the middle of a Palm Oil forest | Bukit Lawang | Vlog 162

 My trek through the rainforest of Bukit Lawang starts tomorrow.
-That means I have an extra day to explore the town and its surroundings.
-I came here to see the rainforest and to see wild Orangutans.
-Unfortunately, Bukit Lawang is also one of the last places on earth where that is possible.
+That means I still have an extra day to explore the town and its surroundings.
+I came here to experience the rainforest and see wild Orangutans.
+Sadly, Bukit Lawang is one of the last places on Earth where that’s still possible.

 Palm oil vs. Orangutans

-Besides that, my day was good.
-The walk itself was lovely, and I even got to a cave.
-I started to explore the inside, although I was alone.
-The stupid decisions are mine because I shouldn’t have done them, looking back at it.
-But, oh well, I might change to headline from traveller to explorer.
-It makes up for good stories.
-I’m just looking forward to starting my trip to the rainforest.
+Despite that, my day was good.
+The walk itself was beautiful, and I even discovered a small cave.
+I started to explore it, even though I was alone — admittedly, not the smartest decision.
+But oh well, those are the moments that make travel interesting.
+Maybe it’s time to change my headline from traveller to explorer.
+It does make for great stories.
+For now, I’m just looking forward to beginning my trip into the rainforest.